saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Probably your router has this available.
 If not, there’s a Dynamic DNS Client role available in saltbox you can install.

-If you use Cloudflare for DNS, use the `ddns` saltbox role and it will be configured for you.
+If you use Cloudflare for DNS, use the `ddns` saltbox role and it will be configured for you.  if the `ddclient` role has been installed, remove it first.

 ```shell
 sb install ddns